Union Square (Greensboro)

-Union Square at South Elm in Greensboro, North Carolina is a 7-acre project that includes Union Square Campus, a planned health care and nursing campus to be used by Cone Health and three colleges in the city, The University of North Carolina at Greensboro, North Carolina Agricultural and Technical State University, and Guilford Technical Community College.
-A 3-story building had its groundbreaking April 7, 2015.
-The building opened August 5, 2016.
+Union Square at South Elm in Greensboro, North Carolina is a 7-acre project that includes Union Square Campus, a planned health care and nursing campus to be used by Cone Health and three colleges in the city: The University of North Carolina at Greensboro, North Carolina Agricultural and Technical State University, and Guilford Technical Community College.
+A 3-story building had its groundbreaking on April 7, 2015.
+The building opened on August 5, 2016.

 History

 Elon University opened its law school in downtown Greensboro in 2006, and the school added more land for expansion in 2011.
 This led to the idea of a second downtown campus that would be shared by all the area colleges.
-Opportunity Greensboro included representatives of The University of North Carolina at Greensboro, North Carolina Agricultural and Technical State University, Bennett College, Greensboro College, Guilford College, Guilford Technical Community College, and the Elon law school.
+Opportunity Greensboro included representatives from The University of North Carolina at Greensboro, North Carolina Agricultural and Technical State University, Bennett College, Greensboro College, Guilford College, Guilford Technical Community College, and the Elon law school.
 The organization studied a similar concept in Spokane, Washington.

 In August 2013, Opportunity Greensboro, part of Action Greensboro, was considering four locations for a "Downtown University Campus" to be used by the five four-year colleges and universities plus Elon and GTCC.
-One site was on West Market Street and included part of Greensboro College, one was a county-owned site south of NewBridge Bank Park, and one was on East Lee Street in what was called the South Elm Redevelopment Project.
+One site was on West Market Street and included part of Greensboro College; one was a county-owned site south of NewBridge Bank Park, and one was on East Lee Street in what was called the South Elm Redevelopment Project.
 A fourth location was known to Opportunity Greensboro co-chairman Ed Kitchen, but he declined to give details.

 On November 19, 2013, Opportunity Greensboro announced a site.
 The 2.1 acres southeast of the intersection of Elm and Lee Streets would have enough room for a 105,000-square-foot building and parking for health care programs, plus room to expand the campus to include other programs.
 The campus was expected to lead to other development in the area, and 6 acres of land were available next to the site.
 Bob Chapman of South Elm Development Group said estimated total investment would be $100 million, including a 93,000-square-foot mixed-use building, two parking decks, two apartment buildings, and a hotel.